 Some people can naturally adapt their presentation style, but for most of us, it requires a bit of thought.
 However, time spent thinking about how you can effectively engage your audience is time well spent.
 If you want to influence policymakers, persuade industrial partners to fund your project, or even inspire the next generation of researchers you need to learn to effectively engage your audience.

-In this post, I share three main steps to help you prepare for presenting for audiences outside academia.
+In this post, I share three main steps to help you prepare for presenting to audiences outside academia.

 Below I discuss the content, visuals and delivery of your presentation.

 Presenting for audiences outside of academia

 Step 1.
 Content: think about your message and your audience

 The first step to engaging your audience is to ask yourself: who is my audience?
 In doing so, remember that you are an academic – they are not.
 While you might enjoy seeing pages of detailed analysis, they might not be as keen.